traceloop/openllmetry-js/README.md

 npm install --save @traceloop/node-server-sdk
 ```

-Then, to start instrumenting your code, just add this line to your code:
+Then, to start instrumenting your code, just add these 2 lines to your code:

 ```js
 import * as traceloop from "@traceloop/node-server-sdk";

 traceloop.initialize({ app_name: "your_app_name" });
 ```

+Make sure to `import` the SDK before importing any LLM module.

 That's it.
 You're now tracing your code with OpenLLMetry-JS!
 If you're running this locally, you may want to disable batch sending, so you can see the traces immediately: